OUTGROWING YOUR ADDICTION

 Your parents learned to self-medicate their anguish, and so did you--in fact, given that children learn from example, your folks inadvertently taught you what methods or substances to try first, to flee awkward or painful events and emotions.

 Every child has fundamental needs.
 When those needs are not responded to, he/she experiences sensations like frustration, shame, despair, sadness and rage.
-Since children have a limited capacity for reasoning, they automatically assume it's their fault when vital requirements for affection, soothing, comforting and support aren't being met--and they grow skilled at shutting-down those important needs, because it feels uncomfortable or really bad to maintain them.
+Since children have a very limited capacity for reasoning, they automatically assume it's their fault when vital requirements for affection, soothing, comforting and support aren't being met--and they grow skilled at shutting-down those important needs, because it feels uncomfortable or really bad to maintain them.

 No small child has the ability to recognize how messed-up his/her parent is, and understand why that adult isn't capable of giving them loving attention, support and praise.
-He automatically presumes it's because he's not lovable, and spends the rest of his life trying to convince himself it's not true, with various dysfunctional partners, who can initially make him feel better about himself, but who ultimately echo the punishing, abusive traits of his parent!
+He automatically presumes it's because he's not lovable, and spends the rest of his life trying to convince himself it's not true, with various dysfunctional partners who can initially make him feel better about himself, but who ultimately echo the punishing, abusive traits of his parent!
 Who we grow up loving, whether they return our love or not, is who we bond with and marry in adulthood.

-In the simplest terms, if your parents had held and soothed you, and helped you learn to accept your feelings as a child rather than escaping or shutting them down, you would never have needed to numb-out your discomfort with any sort of substances or behaviors!
+In the simplest terms, if your parents had held and soothed you, and helped you learn to accept your difficult feelings as a child rather than escaping or shutting them down, you would never have needed to numb-out your discomfort with any sort of substances or behaviors!
 Running from your anguish was your only means of surviving life back then, and you've found stellar ways to do that ever since.
 The trouble is, this practice has harmed and derailed you throughout your entire adult life.

-The outcome?
-If you're drawing exclusively with only warm colors, won't your pictures look somewhat monochromatic and uninteresting?
+Furthermore, when you're drawing exclusively with only warm colors, won't your pictures look somewhat monochromatic and uninteresting?
 Well, that's exactly what's happened to your personality!
 It's become predictable, one-dimensional and flat or boring, like a cardboard cut-out of someone's image.

 THE DARK NIGHTS OF THE SOUL, AND OTHER BEASTIES

 Your survival instincts have kept you alive and on this planet, but they were learned throughout childhood and they became reflexive and automatic.
 When children experience psychic and emotional pain, they try hard to understand and make sense of it.
-They'll ask themselves; why am I feeling lonely, sad, empty, frustrated, etc.?
+They'll automatically ask themselves; why am I feeling lonely, sad, empty, frustrated, etc.?

-Very quickly, this ostracized kid learns that difficult sensations are dangerous and bad, and begins suppressing them--because when he doesn't, he feels worse!
-This is the heart of how addictive impulses get started.
+Very quickly, this ostracized little kid learns that difficult sensations are dangerous and bad, and begins suppressing them--because when he doesn't, he feels worse!
+This is the heart of how addictive impulses often get started.

 DENIAL IS NOT JUST A RIVER IN EGYPT.

 Years ago, I dated a 'recovering addict' who'd always told me, "if my past girlfriends had only been this supportive and loving, I could have accomplished anything!"
 In hindsight, I'm sure his 'picker' was broken, and many of those women were Borderline Personality Disordered.
 Distinct patterns emerged during our relationship~ for one, I was all the things he said he wanted, yet he suffered terribly from depression.
-I later came to realize that without someone to demonize for his pain, he had to confront his own demons.
-The lack of conflict in our relationship brought him face to face with his own anguish, dissatisfaction and self-loathing, and he could no longer blame his feelings (and failings) on his partner!
+I later came to realize that without someone to blame or demonize for his pain, he had to confront his own demons.
+The lack of conflict in our relationship brought him face to face with his own inner-anguish, dissatisfaction and self-loathing, and he could no longer blame his feelings (and failings) on a partner!
 That reality spiraled him into the depths of a full-blown mid-life crisis, and no amount of shopping for things he couldn't afford (a transferred addiction from alcohol 'sobriety'), could fix it.

 Addiction is at the core of every person's attraction to a personality disordered individual.
 Addicts feel a desperate need to run from inner emptiness, self-loathing, depression and dissatisfaction.
 Borderlines give 'em stellar opportunities to do that, as all the drama, chaos and strife in that relationship distracts them from their very own discontent and anguish, which is central to why far too many individuals remain with impaired or toxic partners.

 Is full recovery painful and scary?
 Yes, which is why you'll need a little hand-holding and supportive guidance along the way.
 You're used to restrictions in standard recovery models which can feel imprisoning--but they also provide a sense of safety.
 Certain breeds of dogs have to be 'crated' when you first bring them home from a shelter.
 This helps them feel safer, as they adjust to their new surroundings.
-Getting healthier means gradually stepping outside your comfort zone, which initially feels a bit unwieldy and unsafe!
+Getting healthier means gradually stepping outside your comfort zone, which initially feels a bit unwieldy and unsafe.

 You may feel miserable, but it's familiar and therefore, more comfortable than leaving that crate!
 This is why discharged prison inmates frequently go back to jail.
 It's much easier getting 'three squares' a day, than getting out into the world, and trying to support and make a life for themselves.

-You might talk endlessly about what you really "want"--but look around at what you have, because this reality is reflecting your true desires, and Fear keeps you stuck here.
+You might talk endlessly about what you really "want," but look around at what you have, because this reality is reflecting your true desires, and Fear keeps you stuck here.
 Everyone's afraid of something, but have you ever been able to trust someone to help you navigate the scary parts of your life??

-Integrated Recovery is sort of like remodeling your kitchen--it always seems worse, before it gets better.
+True recovery is sort of like remodeling your kitchen--it always seems worse, before it gets better.
 This stage doesn't last too long, but it can feel destabilizing.
 The good news is, you are supported every step of the way.
 The next tangible sign of your recovery is noticing the absence of pain~ which I guarantee, will feel pretty uncomfortable at first.

 THE BIRTH OF CODEPENDENCY

 Codependency is an addiction.
-It's driven by the need to be needed, because our sense of worth depends on it.
+It's driven by the need to be needed, because our sense of self-worth depends on it.
 This involves constantly trying to give what we desperately need to get for ourselves--but don't feel worthy of receiving.
 We learned this mechanism in childhood, but it's left us with serious deficits and obstacles that inhibit our capacity to love and be loved.

 The non-needing child has adapted, to make difficult feelings not matter.
 He adopts coping mechanisms that help him put those emotions away, or numb them out.
 He might go into his head to fantasize about how it'll be different when he's grown and can exert more control over life's circumstances.
 Other times, he'll look around for a child who has it a lot worse than he does, so he's able to feel better by contrast, about his immediate pain or frustration.
 It's like the compulsion people have to gawk at a freeway accident.
 It helps them feel thankful for their loveless, passionless lives--but even that could invoke survivor's guilt, which later on, can feel shameful.

 Addicts learn to feel grateful for their anguish, because there's always a sibling, friend or parent who's had "a rougher time."
 The problem with this ideation, is one builds up an incredibly high threshold for pain!
-Discomfort has to be excruciating to gain their attention--but it still may not register, because compassion is reserved exclusively for others, and never given to oneself.
+Discomfort has to be excruciating to get their attention--but it still may not register, because compassion is reserved exclusively for others, and never given to oneself.

 Difficult sensations of emptiness are experienced when we've discarded dark or "unacceptable" feelings from our personality since early childhood.
 When those sensations were treated as bad or wrong by our parents, we regarded them precisely the same, as we matured!
 In short, we harshly judged them (and ourselves) as "bad" whenever they started to surface.